po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

   For this activity you are going to convert the Trip Planner website into a PWA.

   This activity only requires a front-end since service workers and `manifest.webamanifest` file run on the web.
-Make sure to open the `index.html` file with live server.
+Make sure to open the `index.html` file with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

   ## Instructions